SKIN PROTECTION GUIDE

 Our skin cancer rates are the highest in the world and skin cancer is by far New Zealand’s most common cancer.

 If you are an employer and your staff are working outside, especially during summer months, you need an appropriate UV safety program, which includes supplying staff with an effective sunscreen.
-WorkSafe NZ’s booklet Guidance Notes for The Protection of Workers from Solar Ultraviolet Radiation says:
+WorkSafe NZ’s webpage Protecting workers from solar UV radiation says:

-ESKO SunGard is laboratory tested to validate its SPF50+ rating and effectiveness against UVA radiation.
-Download our Sungard Data Sheet
+ESKO SunGard is laboratory tested in Australia to validate its SPF50 rating and effectiveness against UVA radiation.
+Download our Sungard MSDS Sheet

 What is SPF?